 I had wanted to start a blog for a really long time but I was freaking scared.
 I was worried that I wasn’t educated enough about mental health to make a damn difference to anyone.
 After all, I’m not a professional and I had just had a spectacular relapse into anxiety and depression just a couple weeks ago.
 Why the hell did I think I could say anything that would matter to anyone?
-I let these fears stop me for a long time but as my New Years resolution I decided that despite of feeling scared and insecure, I was going to do it.
+I let these fears stop me for a long time but as my New Years resolution, I decided that despite of feeling scared and insecure, I was going to do it.
 The chance that my story might resonate with someone didn’t inspire me to move past my fear but it did inspire me to do it anyways.
-I thought only a few dozen, or maybe if I was really lucky, a few hundred people would read what I had to say.
-I was blown way when only a few months later over a thousand people were visiting my site every day.
+I thought only a few dozens, or maybe if I was really lucky, a few hundred people would read what I had to say.
+I was blown away when only a few months later over a thousand people were visiting my site every day.
 I was shocked so many people were relating to my experiences and the material I was sharing.
 It’s not because I’m the most educated person about mental health (I’m not and if you need real help you should see a therapist) or I’m a great writer.
 It’s because I had a truth to tell and I want to encourage you to tell your truth too.

 There are so many people in this world fighting through depression, anxiety, grief or struggling with any number of things that life has thrown at them.
 If you want to start a blog, I promise you that there are people out there that need to hear your experiences, advice and perspective.
 Someone out there is lost and can find inspiration in what you have to say.
 You don’t have to be an expert, you just have to show up and be authentic.
 I love this quote by David Orr;